- What is the Cancer Drugs Fund (CDF)?

 What has changed in the CDF?

-The biggest change is that we now have a new option for technology appraisal recommendations:
+The biggest change is that we now have an option for technology appraisal recommendations:

 - Recommended for use within the CDF